tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 Using the openDesk bundled PostgreSQL, you can explore database(s) using the PostgreSQL interactive terminal from the Pod's command line: `psql -U postgres`.

-While you will find all details in the [psql subsection](https://www.postgresql.org/docs/current/app-psql.html)) of the PostgreSQL documentation, some quick commands are:
+While you will find all details about the cli tool `psql` in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/app-psql.html)), some commonly used commands are:

 - `\?`: Get help on the psql command set
 - `\l`: Lists all databases